 In developing the projects for our Annual Action Plan, the City put the most emphasis on the three highest-priority needs that were identified during our citizen participation and outreach initiatives.
 The three highest-priority needs that were identified include decent affordable housing, homeownership and neighborhood stabilization and revitalization.
-Approximately 80% of our available funding for this program year has been allocated to address these top priorities.
-The remaining funding will be used for planning and administration and to address our lower priority needs of fair housing, supporting public services and homeless assistance.
+Approximately 83 percent of our available funding for this program year has been allocated to address these top priorities.
+The City will use the remaining funding for planning and administration and addressing our lower priority needs, including Fair Housing, supporting public services and homeless assistance.